Research student, School of Welsh

 - The British Association of Applied Linguistics

-- The Finnish Saturday School in Cardiff (founder of the school)
+- The Finnish Saturday School in Cardiff (chair and founder of the school)

 - The Philological society

-A comparative study of trilingual families in Finland and Wales: sociolinguistics, intergenerational language transmission methods, language development barriers and children's perspectives.
+A comparative study of trilingual families in Helsinki and Cardiff: intergenerational language transmission methods, influential factors for development of languages and children's perspectives

 The thesis investigates trilingual children in two bilingual societies' capital cities, Helsinki and Cardiff.

-Observations and interviews are conducted to answer the following questions:
+Observations, interviews and self-administered questionnaires are conducted to answer the following questions:

 - What are the intergenerational minority language transmission methods of potentially trilingual families?

-- What other factors, including sociocultural challenges and support or parental attitudes and background, influence minority or heritage language learning and trilingual language transmission in Helsinki and Cardiff?
+- What other factors, including sociocultural challenges and support; children's language acquisition constellation; parental attitudes and background, influence minority or heritage language learning and trilingual language transmission in Helsinki and Cardiff?

 - What are the children's perceptions of acquiring their three first languages?
 Is there a link between families' strategies - including the possible extended families - and children's attitudes and/or active use of languages?
 Are there language strategies or factors that will have a more positive influence on trilingual children's perceptions and therefore motivation?